-The MasterClass Sale: Which MasterClass Courses Should Writers Take?
+Writing Masterclass: Best Masterclass Courses for Writers (2023)

 Imagine a class taught by an expert you admire—but an unruly student has brought a frog into the class.
 Who's the expert?
 And what do they do with the frog?

 Take fifteen minutes to write the scene.
-When you’re done, share your writing in the comments below, and be sure to leave feedback for your fellow writers.
+When you're done, share your writing in the Pro Practice Workshop, and be sure to leave feedback for your fellow writers.
+Not a member, yet?
+Check it out here.

 And don't forget to check out MasterClass!
 Good news: MasterClass courses are guaranteed not to include students' unexpected frogs.
 (Unless you bring your own, of course.)